husaininazeer/ayn/content/posts/personal.trackers.reading-list.md

-+++
+---
-title = "2023 Reading List"
+title : 2023 Reading List
-description = "A place for all the Books" date = "2023-02-04" tags = ["reading-list"] author = "huscous"
+summary : A place for all the books that will be read in 2023 date : "2023-02-04" tags :
-+++

-This is where all the books I read will go.
+- reading-list
+author : huscous
+---

 Will keep updating when I finish/DNF.
+Some may include a summary or review.
+Not all are linked to a syllabus of some kind.

 | Name                                                                      | Status  |
 | ------------------------------------------------------------------------- | ------- |